 All of these can be found in nutritious food options.
 That doesn’t mean you can’t keep eating chips and hummus (lol we basically live on that), but just make sure that you throw in some apples and spinach in your diet every now and again to help your brain out.

-How To Incorporate Good Shit Into Your Diet
+How to Incorporate Good Food Into Your Diet

 When we’re having a hard time mentally, we don’t always eat the healthiest things, and that’s ok (see above admission about chips and hummus)!
 What you’re experiencing is hard on both your body and mind.
 Making a meal isn’t always possible, so you go for the easiest things to eat (again, chips and hummus).